 Party system

-Most societal groups in the Central African Republic do not have clear representation in formalized interest groups.
-As a consequence, important social interests, such as those of the rural population, and also youth and women, are under-represented in public debates.
-In contrast, those who are well organized, such as civil servants who have set up a relatively strong trade union movement, have their concerns heard and wield some influence.
-These groups significantly contributed to the democratic transition in 1993 and were able to push for payment when salary arrears for civil servants occurred in 2015 and 2016.
-Churches are also influential.
-Some cases have shown that interest group creation and activity tends to follow money and power.
-Whenever funding from the international community has focused on a particular area, such as human rights, social cohesion and rural revival, an increase in the number of associations and NGOs active on the ground occurs.
-Apparently, the government supports counter-unions to undermine traditional unions’ power.
-Many social actors seem to opportunistically align with the government, thereby undermining the causes to which they officially manifest adherence.
+Most societal groups in the CAR lack clear representation in formal interest groups.
+As a result, important social interests, such as those of the rural population, along with youth and women, are underrepresented in public debate.
+However, youth, women and agricultural groups often have influence at the local level.
+In contrast, groups that are better organized in the capital, such as civil servants who have established a relatively strong trade union movement, are more vocal and influential.
+They played a significant role in the democratic transition in 1993 and were able to press for payment when salary arrears for civil servants occurred in 2015 and 2016.
+Churches, especially the Catholic Church, also constitute an influential group.
+Some cases indicate that the creation and activities of interest groups tend to follow money and power.
+Whenever international funding has focused on a particular area such as human rights, social cohesion or rural revival, the number of associations and NGOs active on the ground has also increased.

 Interest groups